-Should the following actions occur, the reservation of Housing Credits may be terminated:
+Should any one or more of the following actions occur, the reservation of Housing Credits may be terminated:

 - 1.)
 Site change--a change from the original site location will not be allowed under any circumstances.
 Any change in the site configuration or size from what was originally proposed in the application must have prior written consent from AHFA; - 2.)
 Change in ownership--a change in the parties involved in the ownership entity (e.g., addition of a new general partner/member or removal of an existing general partner/member) without prior written consent of AHFA.
 Examples of situations in which consideration may be given for a change in ownership include, but are not limited to: death or bankruptcy.
 Any person or entity, including syndicators, that attempts to circumvent this requirement, may be subject to debarment from all AHFA programs; - 3.)
 Change in syndication structure--a change in the role of the syndicator or in the distribution of funds/allocation to others through syndication as stated in the application without prior written consent of AHFA; - 4.)
 Change in unit design, square footage, unit mix, number of units, number of buildings, etc. (unless changes are required by local regulatory codes); - 5.)
 Change in the general contractor without prior written consent of AHFA; - 6.)
 Change in the management company without prior written consent of AHFA; - 7.)
 Change in the architect without prior written consent of AHFA; - 8.)
-Instances of excessive or flagrant non-compliance on applicant's existing projects; - 9.)
-Any development team member (listed in the application) who has instances of excessive or flagrant non-compliance with AHFA, Housing Credit, HOME, or Tax Exempt regulations on existing projects; - 10.)
+Instances of uncorrected non-compliance on applicant's existing projects; - 9.)
+Any development team member (listed in the application) who has instances of uncorrected non-compliance with AHFA, Housing Credit, HOME, Exchange, TCAP or Tax Exempt regulations on existing projects; - 10.)
 Any development team member (listed in the application) who is presently debarred, suspended, proposed for debarment or suspension, declared ineligible or voluntarily excluded from any transactions or construction projects involving the use of federal funds or Housing Credits; - 11.)
-Applicant has a project with AHFA that is in foreclosure or has been foreclosed; - 12.)
-Any material adverse change relating to the project or owner; and/or - 13.)
-Any AHFA fee is not paid when due or is returned due to insufficient funds.
+Applicant has a project that is in foreclosure or has been foreclosed in the past 10 years; - 12.)
+Any material adverse change relating to the project or owner; and - 13.)
+Any development team member(s) listed in the approved application has any outstanding fees due to AHFA on other projects.